 For me, salads are always the perfect side dishes.
 They are so refreshing and light.
-It’s almost like they cleanse the palate when eaten with a heavy meal.
+It’s almost like they cleanse the palate when eaten alongside a heavy meal.

 You can either have them before your meal or, like me, with the meal.